-Rules for use and development are not intended to preclude day-to-day management by the Council.
-For example, public vehicle access is prohibited, but Council staff or their contractors will be permitted to use vehicles as required for Garden management.
+Rules for use and development must be adhered to by both the Wellington City Council and the public.
+However the rules are not intended to preclude day-to-day management by the Council.
+For example, public vehicle access is prohibited, but Council staff or their contractors will be permitted to use vehicles, chainsaws and so on as required for Garden management.